qgis/QGIS-Documentation/source/docs/user_manual/qgis_browser/qgis_browser.rst

 In figure_browser_standalone_metadata_ you can see the enhanced functionality of Qgis browser.
 The :guilabel:`Param` tab provides the details of your connection based datasets like PostGIS or MSSQL Spatial.
-The :guilabel:`Metadata` tab contains general information about the file (see :ref:`vectormetadatatab`).
+The :guilabel:`Metadata` tab contains general information about the file (see :ref:`vectormetadatamenu`).
 With the :guilabel:`Preview` tab you can have a look at your files without importing them into your QGIS project.
 It's also possible to preview the attributes of your files in the :guilabel:`Attributes` tab.